 |Elevation Gain||1450 ft (442 m)|

 |Location||Denali National Park & Preserve (Park Road)|

 Savage River Parking: mile 15

-Savage Alpine Trail (Orange), Park Road (Blue) – map disclaimer and information
+Savage Alpine Trail (Green), Park Road (Blue) – map disclaimer and information

 Mile 15 on the Park Road in Denali National Park marks the end of the publically driveable stretch.
 Beyond this, you must have a special permit, be on foot or bike, or ride one of the shuttle or tour buses.
 But, at this road-stop located before the Savage River bridge, there are a plethora of trails in an otherwise (mostly) trailless park.
 Most are leisurely strolls along the river, but one, the Savage Alpine Trail, climbs up steep terrain on a well-maintained path nearly 1,500 ft in elevation gain and then back down over 4.18 miles.